Gabby Petito's Cause of Death Revealed as Brian Laundrie Manhunt Wages On - E! Online

 On Sept.
 23, a federal arrest warrant was issued for Laundrie after a grand jury indictment stated he "knowingly and with intent to defraud, used one or more unauthorized access devices," referring to a debit card and bank account, between Aug.
 30 and Sept.
 1.

-After Petito was laid to rest in Holbrook, New York on Sept.
+After Petito was remembered during a memorial service in Holbrook, New York on Sept.
 26, her family participated in an emotional press conference,

 "We're just hoping that through our tragedy losing Gabby, that in the future, some good can come out of it, that we can help other people who may be in a similar situation," Petito's stepfather, Jim Schmidt, told reporters.
 "What can we do to help people?"